OverviewFirst ascent: Giorgio Bertone and Danilo Saettone, first days of August, 1963

 Difference in level: about 300 meters.

-Two guides for a summitThis tower is named in honour of Giacomo Chiara (1916-1945) a famous mountain guide in Alagna Valsesia.
+Two guides for a summitThis tower is named in honour of Giacomo "Jocu" Chiara (1916-1945), one of most famous mountain guides in Alagna Valsesia.

 On 2nd and 3rd July, 1939, during a drilling camp in Valsavaranche, he opened a direct route on North Face of Ciarforon (Gran Paradiso) with his brother Enrico and Enrico Cattinelli.
-A very dangerous aid ice climbing to get over a serac wall: at the epoch was probably one of the most difficult ice routes on the Western Alps; nowadays with the climatical changes is a medium level ascent useful also for climbing courses!
+A very dangerous aid ice climbing to get over a serac wall; probably one of the most difficult ice routes on the Western Alps.

 At the beginning of 1941 he was enlisted in battalion “Alpini Monte Cervino” and sent to Greek front for an unnecessary military campaign; he returned home with a silver medal and the grade of aide-de-camp (“aiutante di Battaglia”).

-Nevertheless the war he carried out another remarkable first ascent: the direct South-East Ridge on Matterhorn climbing the final 140 meters section of overhangs known as “Strapiombi di Furggen” on 22th September, 1942 with the famous Matterhorn’s mountain guide Luigi Carrel “il Piccolo” and his client Alfredo Perino.
+Despite the war he carried out another remarkable first ascent.
+On 22th September, 1942 he climbed the final 140-meters overhanging "nose" known as “Strapiombi di Furggen” on the South-East Ridge of Matterhorn with the famous Valtournanche's mountain guide Luigi Carrel “il Piccolo” and his client Alfredo Perino.

-After the armistice with Allied (8th September, 1943) he joined the Valsesian Resistance; thanks to his past good military experience he was promoted vice-commander in “Garibaldi” brigades founded by Cino Moscatelli.
+After the armistice (8th September, 1943) he joined the Valsesian Resistance; thanks to his past good military experience he was promoted vice-commander in “Garibaldi” brigades founded by Cino Moscatelli.

 During one of these missions, on 25th March 1945, he disappeared in a crevasse; his dead body was recovered by some Swiss mountain guides 18 years after nearby Cabane Betemps (actually Monte Rosa Hutte).